“Finally, a week-by-week study of the Torah that our whole family can do together!”

 - Foundations of Torah includes an answer key for the parents, although we don’t mind if you disagree with our suggested answers!
 You’re the parent! 😊

-- Foundations of Torah will include *optional* copywork books and journals for the students.
+- Foundations of Torah includes *optional* copywork books and journals for the students.

 - Here is a big difference: In Foundations of Torah, we assume that the laws of God STILL apply to us today, and we discuss these in great detail.
 We do not emphasize this in Foundations Bible curriculum but rather focus more on salvation through Jesus (Yeshua) our Messiah.
 However, because we believe in BOTH these key doctrines, both curriculum will teach that Jesus is the only way salvation and that we should live holy, obedient lives after repenting and trusting in Him.